 A white stockpot filled with cooked pumpkin rice.

-Nothing says fall like pumpkin, and there are so many great ways to use it besides lattes!
+Nothing says fall like pumpkin, and there are so many great ways to use this orange-fleshed vegetable.

 This is an amazing recipe that is the perfect side dish to any meal.
 You can also enjoy it on its own as a light lunch.